 Anne has played an important role in the re-introduction of sheep’s milk cheese to Britain.
 Sheep’s milk cheeses had almost disappeared by the 18th century.
 It is only in relatively recent times that they have started to make a comeback.
 In the mid 1980s it was easier to buy small quantities of local sheep’s milk rather than cow’s milk.
 As Anne and Andy expanded production they needed more and more milk.
 They now buy in sheep’s milk from three different dairies, with deliveries coming several times a week.

 We visit the Village Maid dairy every 2 weeks to buy our cheese direct from them.
-This means that we have the opportunity to chat to the cheesemakers and find out what their plans are for the future.
-We also feature 3 other cheeses from Village Maid.
-They are Spenwood, Waterloo and Maida Vale.
+This means that we have the opportunity to chat to the Wigmores and find out what their plans are for the future.
+We also feature 4 other cheeses from Village Maid.
+They are Spenwood, Truffle Spenwood, Waterloo and Maida Vale.

-Wigmore has won many awards, culminating in being named the Best English Cheese at the British Cheese Awards and Best Semi Soft Cheese at the Artisan Cheese Awards.
+Wigmore has won many awards, including Best English Cheese at the British Cheese Awards and Best Semi Soft Cheese at the Artisan Cheese Awards.

-Wigmore can more than hold its own when paired with a Tawny Port but Anne and Andy suggest trying it with a glass of Muscat de Rivesaltes, which is a sweet, fragrant, fortified white wine from the South if France.
+Wigmore can more than hold its own when paired with a Tawny Port.
+Anne and Andy suggest trying it with a glass of Muscat de Rivesaltes.
+This is a sweet, fragrant, fortified white wine from the South of France.